 $1 TRILLION BIPARTISAN INFRASTRUCTURE BILL

-Democrats and Republicans in the Senate joined together in a rare bipartisan moment over the summer to pass the $1 trillion public works measure.
-It has been bottled up in the House ever since, on hold while the Democratic Party’s moderate and progressive wings have sparred over the details of the much larger separate package, which would spend $3.5 trillion over a decade on a multitude of Democratic priorities.
+Democrats and Republicans in the Senate joined together in a rare bipartisan moment over the summer to pass the public works measure.
+It has been bottled up in the House ever since, on hold while the Democratic Party’s moderate and progressive wings have sparred over the details of the much larger separate package, which would spend $3.5 trillion over a decade.

 Despite the 19 Senate Republicans who voted for the $1 trillion measure — and the money it would bring to their districts — House Republican leaders are encouraging their members to oppose it.
-That's because Democrats are linking it to the larger legislation that includes their social and environmental priorities.
+That's because Democrats are linking it to the larger legislation with social and environmental priorities.

 $3.5 TRILLION IN SOCIAL AND ENVIRONMENTAL PROGRAMS